CRM and Data PlatformsEmail Marketing & AutomationSocial Media & Influencer Marketing

 Customer Contact Council

-What this means is that your brand’s value-add should circle around easing the customer’s concerns instead of offering a fancy, relatively less useful features.
+Your brand’s value-add should revolve around easing the customer’s concerns instead of offering fancy, relatively less useful features.

 Adding to the first finding, it says: